-Brain anatomy of dyslexia is not the same in men and women, boys and girlsMay 8th, 2013 in Neuroscience /
+Brain anatomy of dyslexia is not the same in men and women, boys and girlsMay 8, 2013 in Medicine & Health / Neuroscience

 Using MRI, neuroscientists at Georgetown University Medical Center found significant differences in brain anatomy when comparing men and women with dyslexia to their non-dyslexic control groups, suggesting that the disorder may have a different brain-based manifestation based on sex.